 WARNING: This article may contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.

-As part of the NFSA's Television News and Current Affairs Program (Newscaf), and to coincide with Reconciliation Week 2018, we look back at the Walk for Reconciliation across the Sydney Harbour Bridge on 28 May 2000.
+To coincide with National Reconciliation Week, we look back at the Walk for Reconciliation across the Sydney Harbour Bridge on 28 May 2000.

 It was a day of healing and inspiration that was almost 10 years in the making.
 This Nine Network news report captured the mood of the day with extraordinary pictures of an estimated 250,000 people, Indigenous and non-Indigenous, young and old, and from all walks of life, showing their support for reconciliation.